andrewsanchez/NCBITK/ncbi_sync.md

 ## Get assembly summary for all bacteria

-Since it downloads every summary as \`assembly<sub>summary.txt</sub>\` in a separate directory named after the bacteria, we will have to copy and rename the files.
-The files must remain in the structure that \`lftp\` puts them in in order to stay synced with NCBI.
+Since it downloads every summary as `assembly_summary.txt` in a separate directory named after the bacteria, we will have to copy and rename the files.
+The files must remain in the structure that `lftp` puts them in in order to stay synced with NCBI.

 ```bash
 mkdir bacteria_summaries && cd bacteria_summaries